A Baseline Study of the Event-shape and Multiplicity Dependence of Chemical Freeze-out Parameters in Proton-Proton Collisions at $\sqrt{s}$ = 13 TeV Using PYTHIA8: Introduction

 \section{Introduction}

-Quark Gluon Plasma (QGP), a deconfined state of quarks and gluons, is believed to be produced in heavy-ion collisions at Relativistic Heavy-Ion Collider (RHIC) and Large Hadron Collider (LHC).
-However, the observations of QGP signatures like the strangeness enhancement~\cite{ALICE:2017jyt} and double ridge structure~\cite{Khachatryan:2016txc} in high multiplicity pp collisions at the LHC, indicate a possible formation of QGP droplets in pp collisions.
+Quark Gluon Plasma (QGP), a~deconfined state of quarks and gluons, is believed to be produced in heavy-ion collisions at the Relativistic Heavy-Ion Collider (RHIC) and the Large Hadron Collider (LHC).
+However, the~observations of QGP signatures like the strangeness enhancement~\cite{ALICE:2017jyt} and double ridge structure~\cite{Khachatryan:2016txc} in high-multiplicity proton-proton (pp) collisions at the LHC indicate the possible formation of QGP droplets in pp collisions.
 These discoveries have important consequences on whether to use the pp collisions as a baseline to understand a medium formation in heavy-ion collisions.
-Thus, a closer look at the underlying physics mechanisms in pp collisions has become very essential.
-Many of the QGP-like behaviours have been successfully explained by the phenomena such as multi-partonic interactions, string fragmentation, color reconnection, rope hadronization etc., which are incorporated in PYTHIA8 event generator~\cite{pythia8html}.
-Unlike the lower collision energies, where pp has been used as a reference measurement to study heavy-ion collisions, the pp collisions at the LHC energies has brought up new challenges and opportunities in terms of their high-multiplicity environment to study many newly emergent phenomena.
-The study of particle abundances after the chemical freeze-out and hence, characterizing the system using the freeze-out parameters is a requirement.
-In this direction, one uses the recently introduced transverse spherocity to separate jetty and isotropic events in pp collisions, as the production dynamics for both are different.
-When the jetty events involve high-$p_{\rm T}$ phenomena and are described by pQCD, the isotropic events are mostly dominated by soft-physics (low-$p_{\rm T}$).
+Thus, a~closer look at the underlying physics mechanisms in pp collisions has become very essential.
+Many of the QGP-like behaviours have been successfully explained by phenomena such as multi-partonic interactions, string fragmentation, color~reconnection, rope hadronization, etc., which are incorporated in the PYTHIA8 Monte Carlo event generator~\cite{pythia8html}.
+Unlike the lower collision energies, where pp has been used as a reference measurement to study heavy-ion collisions, the~pp collisions at the LHC energies have brought up new challenges and opportunities in terms of their high-multiplicity environment to study many emergent phenomena.
+In this direction, one uses the recently introduced transverse spherocity to separate jetty and isotropic events in pp collisions, as~the production dynamics for both are different.
+When the jetty events involve high transverse momentum ($p_{\rm T}$) phenomena and are described by perturbative Quantum Chromodynamics (pQCD), the~isotropic events are mostly dominated by soft-physics (low-$p_{\rm T}$).
 It would be interesting to look into the dependence of chemical freeze-out parameters on event-shape and multiplicity.
-In order to do that, we use a statistical thermal model in different tunes of ensembles and the method of transverse spherocity.
+In~order to do that, we use a statistical thermal model in different tunes of ensembles and employ the method of transverse spherocity, which is more effective in discriminating multi-jet topologies~\cite{Cuautle:2014yda} than some of the other techniques like sphericity~\cite{Banfi:2010xy} and thrust~\cite{Kar:2018uno}.
+As~such a study has not been performed in any of the LHC experiments, the~present analysis using the PYTHIA8 event generator would be useful in performing a baseline study and bringing out necessary physics~messages.